SemanticClone/Toka/README.md

 # Boosting the Capability of Token-based Method on Semantic Code Clone Detection.

-The source code and data will be uploaded after the paper is accepted.
+The code and data will be uploaded after the paper is accepted.